tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

 - [**Sector 32:**](http://localhost:8000/data_release_notes.html#sector-32) Approximately 26 hrs lost due to a star tracker anomaly.<p></p>
 - [**Sector 31:**](http://localhost:8000/data_release_notes.html#sector-31) Approximately 4 days lost due to a star tracker anomaly.<p></p>
 - [**Sector 30:**](http://localhost:8000/data_release_notes.html#sector-30) As of Sector 30, co-trending basis vector (CBV) files only include the first eight principal components for the Single Scale co-trending mode. <p></p>
 - [**Sector 27:**](http://localhost:8000/data_release_notes.html#sector-27) This is the first data release for the extended mission.
-Key changes have occurred including the collection of 10 min FFI data instead of 30 min, and 20 second target pixel files. <p></p>
+Key changes have occurred including the collection of 10 min FFI data instead of 30 min, and 20 second target pixel files.<p></p>
+<p>The background correction was updated for the extended mission, with the new method providing improved results for fainter and crowded stars.
-	For targets observed in both Year 1 and Year 3, Year 3 processing was done using TIC 8.1 while TIC 7 was used for Year 1 processing; this may result in differences in results for certain targets. <p></p>
+<p>For targets observed in both Year 1 and Year 3, Year 3 processing was done using TIC 8.1 while TIC 7 was used for Year 1 processing; this may result in differences in results for certain targets.</p>
-- [**Sector 26:**](http://localhost:8000/data_release_notes.html#sector-26) The TESS spacecraft configuration file was updated from version ‘0187’ to ‘0188’ between orbit 59 and 60. <p></p>
+- [**Sector 26:**](http://localhost:8000/data_release_notes.html#sector-26) The TESS spacecraft configuration file was updated from version ‘0187’ to ‘0188’ between orbit 59 and 60.
+This update results in different naming convention between the FFIs for the two orbits.<p></p>
 - [**Sector 22:**](http://localhost:8000/data_release_notes.html#sector-22) Four FFI cadences and two 2-minute cadences were lost due to computer issues.
-	<p>There were also several corrections to data product timestamps</p>
+	<p>A ~2 second error in data product timestamps has been corrected for starting with Sector 22.
+Previous data products will be corrected as they are reprocessed.</p>
-- [**Sector 21:**](http://localhost:8000/data_release_notes.html#sector-21) The FFI timestamps have been adjusted.
+- [**Sector 21:**](http://localhost:8000/data_release_notes.html#sector-21) The FFI timestamps have been adjusted by ~0.5 seconds due to staggered readouts.

 ##Quick look mission information